pgexperts/handyrep/docs/designspec.rst

 * Servers.save is generated and written by the runtime, and is automatically updated with current server information.
 * Both configuration files are written to the database in a table called handyrep.
 * Configuration files are timestamped to figure out "latest".
+* All server configuration stuff has a "default" and a per-server setting as an override.

 Plug-Ins
 --------